Ficus bonsai photos appear in many bonsai books, with good reason.

 Please share them with us!

-If you're ready, be sure to give the size (sometimes it's hard to tell in photos).
-Tell about the container.
+Be sure to give the size (sometimes it's hard to tell in photos).
+Also, tell us about the container.

 Let us know how long you've had your tree and where you got it.
 What did it look like when you started working on it?